mikejpoole/nd0067-c3-mystore/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.4.

+## Libraries

+The lovely [NGX-Toastr](https://github.com/scttcper/ngx-toastr) library is used for notifications

 ## Installation

 To install this project, including all its dependencies, run `npm install`.